Instructional Designer + E-Learning Developer = Learning Designer!?

 Creating learning objectives can be tricky, especially if you are new to the task or don’t have a subject matter expert on hand to help.
 It’s a skill that comes with practice and when written badly, can affect the learning experience.

-Learning something new requires us understand subject knowledge or know how to perform a skill.
-When it comes learning objectives, it’s important to provide the learner with a baseline to can assess their knowledge and understanding – so they can work out if they really “know” or “understand” the subject or skill.
+Learning something new requires us to understand subject knowledge or know how to perform a skill.
+When it comes to learning objectives, it’s important to provide the learner with a baseline to assess their knowledge and understanding – so they can work out if they really “know” or “understand” the subject or skill.

 Let’s examine this in more detail with a couple of examples.